benjum/oarc-intro-to-shell-cli/README.md

 # Introduction to the Linux Shell: Using the Command Line

-This repository is maintained by Ben Winjum for use in UCLA IDRE's introductory training class on interacting with the Linux Shell.
+This repository is maintained by Ben Winjum for use in UCLA OARC's introductory training class on interacting with the Linux Shell.

 ## Presented Material